 Validity and Reliability of Well-being Scales: A Study on Egyptian Physically Active Senior-Aged Adults.

-Dr. Marei Salama-Younes, Helwan University, Cairo, Egypt (pictured left); Walid A. Massoud, National Center for Examinations and Educational Evaluation (NCEEE), Cairo, Egypt
+Dr. Marei Salama-Younes, Helwan University, Cairo, Egypt; Walid A. Massoud, National Center for Examinations and Educational Evaluation (NCEEE), Cairo, Egypt

 Corresponding author: Dr. Marei Salama-Younes: Psychology, Sociology and Evaluation in Sport field Dept., Helwan University, Cairo, Egypt: Email: firstname.lastname@example.org